kibo-money/kibo/README.md

 While [mempool.space](https://mempool.space) gives a very micro view of the network where you can follow the journey of any sats, this tool is the exact opposite and very complimentary by giving you a much more global/macro view of the flow and various dynamics of the network.

-To promote even more transparency and trust in the network, this project is committed to making on-chain data accessible and verifiable to all, no matter their situation or intentions.
-This is why, the whole project is completely free, from code to services, including a real-time API with thousands and thousands routes which can be used at will.
+To promote even more transparency and trust in the network, this project is committed to making on-chain data accessible and verifiable by all, no matter if you are a researcher, hardcore bitcoiner, trader or even gambler.
+That is why, the whole project is completely free, from code to services, including a real-time API with thousands and thousands of routes which can be used at will.

-**Having anyone be able to do a health-check of the network is incredibly important and should be wanted by everyone.**
+**Having anyone be able to easily do a health-check of the network is incredibly important and should be desired by every single bitcoiner.**

 ## Warning